 I couldn’t get back in time to attend Zelda’s death—I was needed more, elsewhere.
 I know Zelda understood.
-I was with her “boy” –the one she helped through cancer—who was recovering from an accident.
+I was with “her boy” –the one she helped through cancer—who was recovering from an accident.
 Being with him took clear precedence.
 Still, it felt crappy to not be there in person.
 Talking her through her last moments by phone (held lovingly to her ears by my boyfriend) was the best I could do.
 I’m perfectly ok with the decision I made.
 I know it was the right one.
-It just doesn’t feel good.
-This is a good thing for me to remember the next time I find myself avoiding an uncomfortable situation or not speaking my truth.
+It just didn’t feel good.
+This is a helpful thing for me to remember the next time I find myself avoiding an uncomfortable situation or not speaking my truth.

 Life is impermanent but love is eternal.

 It’s my belief that the Universe/God/Love is with us always, in so many guises, helping us to grow more fully into our Divine and spiritual natures.
 I’ve had several experiences with spirit after the death of a loved one and so I wasn’t surprised when Zelda sent a few messages through the Divine Guidance cards I had pulled, right after her death.
 The first one was a cat playing, her left paw in the same position that Zelda’s had been paralyzed in before her death.
 The second one was even more straightforward—a black cat under a moon.
 I’m pretty sure the cards meant, “I’m ok” and “I’m still around.”
 That’s what I’m choosing to believe and it’s what I’m hanging on to right now.
 And I wouldn’t be surprised if that veterinarian finds a hairball in the middle of her bed sometime soon.